How Toys Impact Children's Development

 If girls spend hours playing with toys like toy babies and barbies, they will undoubtedly begin to develop a sense of nurturing and empathy.
 Conversely, boys who avoid playing with dolls for fear of ridicule don't have as much of an opportunity to develop these traits.
 Similarly, when girls play with toy kitchens they can begin to develop skills in domestic duties, and to become more accepting towards them.
 Boys who are less likely to play with these sorts of toys will undeniably be less accepting and interested in these tasks.
-And thus, even in the eyes of young children, being nurturing, child-rearing, and completing domestic duties begin to become associated with girls; with being feminine; and in later life, with being a woman (click here for a study exploring the impact of dolls on attitude of nurturing and childbearing).
+And thus, even in the eyes of young children, being nurturing, child-rearing, and completing domestic duties begin to become associated with girls; with being feminine; and in later life, with being a woman.
 And thus, these oppressive ideals of nurturing and domestic duties being associated with women is perpetuated.

 In the same way, if boys spend hours upon hours playing with legos and blocks, they will obviously develop their spatial skills.
 The disparity between boy's and girl's cognitive abilities in schools is therefore very unsurprising.
 Furthermore, because of the idea that men are naturally better at spatial, mathematical and scientific tasks is so pervasive in society, teachers can subconsciously expect boys to be better at maths and not encourage girls to participate as much.